Skip to main content Skip to secondary navigation

 Best wishes for a successful admissions season.

-In October 2020, the provost announced the rollout of the IDEAL Graduate Recruitment Faculty & Administrator Portal.
-This portal is designed to empower degree programs’ local ownership and leadership in advancing the IDEAL charge to improve diversity broadly-defined in graduate education.
+The IDEAL Graduate Recruitment Faculty & Administrator Portal is designed to empower degree programs’ local ownership and leadership in advancing the IDEAL charge to improve diversity broadly-defined in graduate education.
 It provides:

-• Data dashboards showing historical enrollment and admissions data to support long-term planning
+• data dashboards showing historical enrollment and admissions data to support long-term planning; and,

 Offer letters and other communications with admits provide key opportunities to help students understand how the degree program will support them and whether Stanford University is a place where they can envisage their success.

-To help you make the best use of these opportunities, here are some key attributes of the Stanford community that you can convey in your communications:
+To help you make the best use of these opportunities, here are some key attributes of the Stanford community you may choose to convey in your communications.

 • Grad Gateway: provides prospective students with information for their transition to Stanford (view online).